 “Is my adult child with disabilities entitled to child support, even if I do not have guardianship of him/her?”

 “If I die, will my child’s other biological parent have access to his/her SSI and will my child have to be under their care?”

 “We have done a decent job of accumulating assets, now we are divorcing and I am afraid my adult child will not have enough when I am gone.
 What can we do to make sure he/she is considered financially in this divorce?”

 These are but a few of the complex issues that arise when working with families of special needs children.
 Your life is complicated.
 It is important to work with an attorney that understands these issues, the concepts and the laws as it relates to your unique and special circumstances.
-Find out how a Parker County visitation lawyer can help you gain more time with your child.
+Find out how a Douglas County visitation lawyer can help you gain more time with your child.